The History of The Homestead, 73 High Street

 William and Christine remained in The Homestead house but later in 1998 had a house built next door.
 William was a keen gardener and had a wonderful greenhouse in his garden at The Homestead.
 He was known to grow unusual plants which he sometimes supplied to Kew Gardens.

-William and Christine Ilsley sold the nursing home around 1998 to David and Beverley Grace.
+William and Christine Ilsley sold the nursing home in 1998 to David and Beverley Grace.
 Christine died in 2001 and William in 2002, after nearly 50 years dedicated to caring for the elderly, in Meldreth.

-In 1998, when David and Beverley Brace took over the nursing home they changed it’s name to Maycroft Nursing Home.
+In 1998, when David and Beverley Grace took over the nursing home they changed its name to Maycroft Nursing Home.
 They made an application to South Cambridgeshire District Council to again extend the residential area.
 The extension, connected to the original house, included 17 bedrooms and was modern in design.
 It had a corridor down the length of the extension with rooms leading off, mainly facing the garden.
 The old Homestead house became a laundry and offices.
 Despite having retired, William Ilsley was involved in the design of the extension with David Brace.
 The architect was a Mr Chapman from Melbourn.

-Sadly the old Homestead building is no longer habitable however some of the rooms still retain their original decor and so does the exterior of the house.
-Hopefully it will be restored in the near future due to it’s listed status.
+Sadly the old Homestead building is no longer habitable.
+However, some of the rooms still retain their original decor and so does the exterior of the house.
+Hopefully it will be restored in the near future due to its listed status.